aspose-cells/Aspose-Cells-API-Tutorials/content/czech/net/excel-range-address-calculation/get-address-cell-count-and-offset-for-entire-excel-range/_index.md

 Console.WriteLine("");
 ```
 ## Krok 6: Vytvořte nový rozsah A1
 Nyní je čas ponořit se do rozsahu A1.
-Děláme to takto:
+Uděláme to takto:
 ```csharp
 // Vytvořte rozsah A1.
 Console.WriteLine("Creating Range A1\n");